This is a multipart series on how anyone can do a complete overhaul of your pinball machine and make it work like new.

 The pop bumpers (or jet bumpers) are one of the most complex parts, maybe more so than the flippers.
 This is because of the lamp wires, the solenoid and the switches.

 Many are tempted to leave them alone.
-If you really want a little short cut, leave the plastic body and lamp in place.
-We can rebuild and clean the solenoid and switch.
+If you really want a little short cut, leave the plastic body and lamp above the playfield alone.
+We can rebuild and clean the solenoid and switch which is under the playfield.

 But the plastic parts get dirty, the ‘skirts’ get beat up and should be replaced.
 And it is a good idea to replace the spring holding the skirt up.
 And if these have the bayonet (round) bulb sockets, they should be replaced.